 When it comes to the ultimate Australian travel experience, Cairns is up there with the best.
 This list of the best things to do in Cairns Australia is perfect if you’re looking to design your own self-guided Cairns travel itinerary.

 From exploring the incredible rainforest waterfalls to seeing the Great Barrier Reef first-hand, Cairns has attractions for every visitor.
 After spending several months exploring the best hikes and waterfalls, sailing to tropical islands and checking out some of the epic adrenaline activities on offer, I’ve compiled this detailed list of the best things to do in Cairns, Australia.

-Cairns has been a blast and one of my favourite destinations in Australia.
-Here it is, my ultimate travel guide to The Best Things to do in Cairns, Australia!
+Cairns has been a blast and is one of my favourite destinations in Australia.
+So, here it is, my ultimate travel guide to The Best Things to do in Cairns, Australia!

 Also, if you’re planning your visit to Cairns, don’t forget to read my comprehensive accommodation guide for where to stay too.

 1. Experience the Skyrail Rainforest cableway

 By far, one of the most popular things to do in Cairns for visitors is the Skyrail Rainforest Cableway.
 This world-renowned gondola cableway spans 7.5 kilometres over World Heritage listed Wet Tropics Rainforest connecting Cairns (Smithfield) to Kuranda.

 It’s an amazing experience and one of the funnest ways to immerse yourself in the beauty of the unique rainforest ecosystem.
 The trip is definitely an experience in itself.
 However, one great thing about this attraction is that you’ll get to tick off a few Cairns highlights such as Barron Falls and a trip to Kuranda in an awesome day trip.

 A new addition to the Skyrail system is a stop at the Edge Lookout, which gives you incredible views on a glass platform over Barron Falls.